 Fortunately, most sports injuries can be treated, but prevention is essential above all else.
 Coaches are getting serious about safety, and they’re learning how to prevent sports injuries more effectively.

 Discover the latest tips for preventing sports injuries, so athletes can play at their very best.

 How to Prevent Sports Injuries in Pro Athletes

 A lot of the same injury prevention tips for professional athletes overlap with advice for kids, teens, and recreational athletes.
-However, pro athletes and competitors, like Olympic medalists, have to be extra careful to prevent injuries.
+However, pro athletes and competitors, like Olympic medalists, have to be extra careful to prevent injuries with physio cairns.

 Professional athletes have quick access to sports medicine doctors and physical therapists.
 These medical experts are often spotted on the TV, attending to injuries on the sidelines.
 When they’re not diagnosing and treating sports injuries, they’re applying special techniques to prevent them.